dimitriskokoretsis/blog_public/README.md

 # Source code for content on [dimitris.netlify.app](https://dimitris.netlify.app)

-Here you can find the source code used in my blog posts on [dimitris.netlify.app](https://dimitris.netlify.app).
+Here you can find the source code used for my educational posts on [dimitris.netlify.app](https://dimitris.netlify.app).

 Each post has its own zip file, named according to the post's URL.
 For example, the source code for the post [dimitris.netlify.app/posts/random-biscuits/](https://dimitris.netlify.app/posts/random-biscuits/) is in the zip file "random-biscuits.zip".

-## Prerequisites:
+## Prerequisites

--   R and RStudio installed in your system.
+-   The R language and the RStudio integrated development environment (IDE) must be installed.
+Download the appropriate installer for R [here](https://cran.r-project.org/), and for the desktop version of RStudio [here](https://www.rstudio.com/products/rstudio/download/).

--   R packages "knitr" and "rmarkdown" (install them by running `install.packages(c("knitr","rmarkdown"))` in the R environment.
+-   R packages `knitr` and `rmarkdown` must be installed.
+Install them by running `install.packages(c("knitr","rmarkdown"))` in the R console.

+## Description

+Each zipped folder contains a file named "index.Rmd".
+This contains the main text and code chunks needed to recreate the full HTML document.
+Other contents may be:

+-   A subfolder named "scripts".
+This contains scripts with code used during HTML rendering of "index.Rmd".
+Code chunks in "index.Rmd" run code from scripts in this folder.

+-   Other possible files and folders, used for the HTML document.

+The "index.Rmd" file and "scripts" folder contain **all** the text and code needed to recreate the HTML document.
+Exceptions to this are noted.

-## Instructions:
+## Instructions

-1. Download and unzip the directory.
+1. Download the zip file and unzip its contents into a folder.

 2. Open the file "index.Rmd" with RStudio.
+This is an RMarkdown file, combining R code with Markdown-formatted text.

-3. Install necessary packages noted in 1st code chunk.
-Run `install.packages(c("package.1","package.2",...))`.
+3. Install R packages that are necessary for the code to run.
+These are noted in 1st code chunk.
+Run `install.packages(c("package.1","package.2",...))` in the R console (substituting `"package.1", "package.2",...` with the actual package names).
+Do not forget to add quote marks.

-4. Try your own changes to the code chunks or to the linked scripts.
-When finished, select *File \> Knit Document*.
+4.  **Play around**: Try your own modifications to the code chunks of "index.Rmd" or to the linked scripts.
+When finished, select *File \> Knit Document* to render the RMarkdown document into HTML.

-5. A new "index.html" file should be created.
-Open it with any HTML browser.

-## Considerations:

--   The "index.Rmd" file contains the main text and code chunks with **all** the scripting needed to recreate the document.
-Exceptions to this are noted.

--   Code chunks in "index.Rmd" often link to external scripts, contained in a "scripts" subfolder.
-These are also necessary to recreate the document.

--   I try to optimize the code for minimal repetition of long procedures during re-rendering.
-This means that, once a long process is finished, its result is stored in a file for future reading.
-If the file already exists during rendering, it is read and not created anew.
-If you want to create new such files, you need to delete or rename the original files so they are not detected during rendering.
+    **Note:** I try to optimize the code for minimal repetition of computationally-intensive processes during re-rendering to HTML.
+This means that, once such a process is finished (e.g. to create a data set, image, or animation), its result is stored in a file for future reading.
+If such a file already exists during rendering, it is read and not created anew. **If you want to create new such files, you need to delete or rename the original ones, so they are not detected during rendering.**

+5. The resulting document named "index.html" should be created.
+View it with any HTML browser.